sonus21/rqueue/docs/message-handling/producer-consumer.md

 ### Rqueue Scheduler

-Rqueue scheduler is very flexible, it can be customized on different parameters.
-Following are supported configurations.
+The Rqueue scheduler offers extensive configurability across various parameters:

-* `rqueue.scheduler.enabled=true` By default, the scheduler would be running on all machines, though it's not required, since running scheduler on one machine should be sufficient, disable Rqueue scheduler using this flag.
+- `rqueue.scheduler.enabled=true`: By default, the scheduler runs on all machines.
+You can disable it globally using this flag if running on a single machine is sufficient.

-* `rqueue.scheduler.listener.shared=true` Rqueue scheduler communicated with Redis consumer Redis PUB/SUB.
-This communication allows Rqueue to handle the message where messages have not been moved from scheduled/processing queue to original queue.
-Rqueue uses RedisMessageListenerContainer of Spring Redis data to handle the Redis PUB/SUB communication.
-If you're using same Redis connection than the same RedisMessageListenerContainer container can be used shared for the Application and Rqueue code.
-The sharing of  `RedisMessageListenerContainer` container is controlled using this flag.
-If sharing is disabled than Rqueue would create a new container to communicate with Redis.
-* `rqueue.scheduler.redis.enabled=true` Event based message movement can be turned off using this setting.
-* `rqueue.scheduler.auto.start=true` Rqueue scheduler also have thread pools, that handles the message.
-If you would like to use only event based message movement than set auto start as false.
-* `rqueue.scheduler.scheduled.message.thread.pool.size=5` There could be many delayed queues, in that case Rqueue has to move more messages from ZSET to LIST.
-In such cases, you can increase thread pool size, the number of threads used for message movement is minimum of queue count and pool size.
-* `rqueue.scheduler.processing.message.thread.pool.size=1` there could be some dead message in processing queue as well, if you're seeing large number of dead messages in processing queue, then you should increase the thread pool size.
-Processing queue is used for at least once message delivery guarantee.
+- `rqueue.scheduler.listener.shared=true`: Controls whether Rqueue scheduler shares the RedisMessageListenerContainer for PUB/SUB communication with Redis consumers.
+Enabling this allows efficient use of the same Redis connection for both application and Rqueue code.

+- `rqueue.scheduler.redis.enabled=true`: Disables event-based message movement, providing control over when messages are processed.

+- `rqueue.scheduler.auto.start=true`: Manages thread pools for message handling.
+Setting this to `false` uses only event-based message movement.

+- `rqueue.scheduler.scheduled.message.thread.pool.size=5`: Adjusts the thread pool size for handling messages moved from ZSET to LIST, balancing efficiency with the number of delayed queues.

+- `rqueue.scheduler.processing.message.thread.pool.size=1`: Sets the thread pool size for handling messages in the processing queue, ensuring reliable at-least-once message delivery.

-* `rqueue.scheduler.scheduled.message.time.interval=5000` At what interval message should be moved from scheduled queue to normal queue.
-The default value is 5 seconds, that means, you can observe minimum delay of 5 seconds in delayed message consumption.
+- `rqueue.scheduler.scheduled.message.time.interval=5000`: Specifies the interval for moving messages from the scheduled queue to the normal queue, providing control over delayed message consumption.

-* `rqueue.scheduler.max.message.count=100` Rqueue continuously move scheduled messages from processing/scheduled queue to normal queue so that we can process them asap.
-There are many instances when large number of messages are scheduled to be run in next 5 minutes.
-In such cases Rqueue can pull message from scheduled queue to normal queue at higher rate.
-By default, it copies 100 messages from scheduled/processing queue to normal queue.
-* `rqueue.scheduler.max.message.mover.delay=60000` Rqueue continuously move scheduled messages from processing/scheduled queue to normal queue so that we can process them asap.
-Due to failure, it can load the Redis system, in such cases it uses exponential backoff to limit the damage.
-This time indicates maximum time for which it should wait before making Redis calls.
-* `rqueue.scheduler.min.message.mover.delay=200` Rqueue continuously move scheduled messages from processing/scheduled queue to normal queue so that we can process them asap.
-It periodically fetches the messages, the minium delay in such cases can be configured using this variable.
+- `rqueue.scheduler.max.message.count=100`: Limits the number of messages moved per batch from scheduled/processing queues to the normal queue, optimizing processing efficiency during peak loads.

+- `rqueue.scheduler.max.message.mover.delay=60000`: Specifies the maximum delay before retrying Redis calls in case of failure, preventing system overload through exponential backoff.

+- `rqueue.scheduler.min.message.mover.delay=200`: Sets the minimum delay for periodic message fetching, ensuring efficient processing of scheduled messages.

+These configurations allow fine-tuning of Rqueue scheduler behavior across different operational scenarios.

 ### Dead Letter Queue Consumer/Listener

-By default, an application can't attach a listener to dead letter queue, if you want to attach a dead letter queue listener for a queue than set `deadLetterQueueListenerEnabled` of `RqueueListener` annotation.
+By default, an application cannot attach a listener to a dead letter queue.
+To enable dead letter queue listener functionality for a specific queue, set the `deadLetterQueueListenerEnabled` attribute of the `RqueueListener` annotation.

 Example configuration